JediThePro/Commando-guide/setting-a-database-provider.md

 });
 ```

-And there, an sqlite provider.
+And there, a sqlite provider.